SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

 + Note: Enumeration is a CYCLIC process; all enumeration steps have to be tried whenever something is found, even if it seems similar or equivalent to a previous finding

++ Whenever enumerating at any stage (initial recon or privesc), check EVERY SINGLE THING till you find a clue/foothold; do NOT assume anything because assumptions would lead to missing the next vector (also check notes)

 + Scanning:

   Start with a TCP scan; if you do not get anything from footprinting the services found, then only go for a UDP scan since it is time-consuming.